A note on the duals of skew constacyclic codes: Generator and parity check matrices

-The following two results show a geometric property of the dual codes of skew constacyclic codes.
-More precisely, we will see that the columns of a parity check matrix of a skew constacyclic code can be considered as points in a projective space which are particular orbits under the action of the semi-linear map associated to the code.
+We will show here a geometric property of the dual codes of skew constacyclic codes.
+More precisely, we will see first that the columns of a parity check matrix of a skew constacyclic code can be considered as points in a projective space which are particular orbits under the action of a semi-linear map associated to the code.

+Denote by $GL(k,q)$ the set of $k\times k$ invertible matrices defined over $\F_q$.
 Therefore, in line with \cite{M1}, in the non-commutative case we obtain the following two results.